priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 46.
 58. Length of Last Word
 ## Day 46.
 1491.
 Average Salary Excluding the Minimum and Maximum Salary
 ## Day 47.
 2215.
 Find the Difference of Two Arrays
 ## Day 48 1456.
-Maximum Number of Vowels in a Substring of Given Length
+Maximum Number of Vowels in a Substring of Given Length.
+## Day 49.
+2466.
+Count Ways To Build Good Strings